tetratelabs/istio-distro.io/content/istio-ca-certs-integrations/gcp-cas-integration/_index.en.md

 type : "docs"
 ---

-Instead of using a self-signed root certificate, here we get an intermediary Istio CA from the GCP CAS service that would in turn be used to sign workloads certificates.
+Instead of using a self-signed root certificate, here we get an intermediary Istio CA from the GCP CAS service that would in turn be used to sign workload certificates.
 This approach enables the same root of trust for the workloads as provided by the root CA in GCP CAS.
 As Istio itself signs the workload certs, the latency for getting workload certs issued is far less as compared to directly getting the certs signed by GCP CAS itself.<br><br>
 The [`getistio gen-ca`](/getistio-cli/reference/getistio_gen-ca) command furnishes the options to connect to GCP CAS and get the intermediary CA cert signed.
 It uses the certificate details thus obtained to create 'cacerts' Kubernetes secret for Istio to use to sign workload certs.
 Istio, at start up, checks for the presence of the secret 'cacerts' to decide if it needs to use this cert for signing workload certificates.

 Prerequisites: